tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step4_paths_object.md

 {% include callout.html type="primary" title="References to components" content="The details of the [`responses` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#responsesObject) is usually referenced in the `components` object rather than included in the `paths` object.
 In other words, rather than defining the details of the `response` with all the details in the `paths` object, we place a `$ref` (reference) pointer to a fuller definition in the `components` object.
 This approach also allows you to single source the referring object, because you can have many references pointing to the same definition in components.
 If a parameter has a detailed [`requestBody`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#requestBodyObject), a reference pointer is also commonly used.<br/><br/>

-With the Mashape Weather API, the first two paths (`/aqi` and `/weather`) have simple strings as their responses, so we won't refer to response objects defined in `components` for those paths.
+With the Mashape Weather API, the first two paths (`/aqi` and `/weather`) have simple strings as their responses, so we won't define the response objects defined in `components` for those paths.
 However, the `/weatherdata` path has a more robust response, so rather than try to list it directly under the `schema`, we will instead provide a reference to the schema in the `components` object." %}

 Here's the `operation` object defined for the Mashape Weather API: